 Discover how the story of God relates to you and our city, under the mentorship of Knoxville's finest.

 On Fridays, the Fellows participate in graduate level coursework.
-We have formed a partnership with Johnson University in which the Fellows can earn 12 hours of graduate credit (6 each semester) toward a Masters Degree in Intercultural Studies.
+We have formed a partnership with Johnson University in which, upon graduating our program, the Fellows earn a Masters Degree in Ethics & Public Leadership.
 This educational aspect of the program is designed to root the Fellows in their faith as they are sent out into their places of work, their neighborhoods, and their overall places of influence.
 We strive to know the story of God and how our worldview shapes our decisions, large and small.
 We inquire as to the principles of true leadership.
 We aim to understand God's heart for the city around us.
 And as we learn, we find ourselves being transformed along the way.

 Spiritual Formation & Discipline